9 Mistakes That Can Sink Your Car Accident Case in Colorado Springs

 To help you avoid mistakes that could hurt your case, we’ve compiled a list of the most common ones.
 We’ve seen them all at the McDivitt law offices in Colorado Springs.
 From lies on accident reports to ill-timed Facebook posts, every decision you make following an accident can have severe repercussions.
 The worst of which could provide ammunition for an insurance company to wriggle out of paying.

 Avoid the following to protect yourself and your car accident case.

-People often lie on accident reports.
+People often lie on accident reports in Colorado Springs.
 Don’t be one of them.
 It not only prejudices your case, but it is fraud.
 Exaggerating your injuries even just a little bit is known as “soft” or opportunistic insurance fraud.
 If you are lucky, a fraudulent claim will only be denied.
 But it can lead to so much worse.
 You could lose any settlement or damages awarded, you could be forced to pay damages, and you might even lose your insurance policy permanently, making you uninsurable for the rest of your life.
 Oh, and there’s also the chance you face criminal charges for a fraudulent personal injury claim.
 So, always tell the truth.
 It’s that simple.

 - Telling Different Versions of Your Story